shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-anchor-blog.md

 Congratulations!
 You have learned how to write an Anchor program and deploy it to the Solana Devnet, and interact with it in JavaScript to make posts and retreive posts.

-Please remember that this code is not intended for production: there are still a few other things to consider if you wanted to deploy this to mainnet, such as more robust wallet integration and mainnet testing.
-But this tutorial has given you the basics to build on top of!
+Please remember that this code is not intended for production!
+There are still a few other things to consider if you wanted to deploy this to mainnet, such as more robust wallet integration and unit testing.
+However this tutorial has given you the basics to build on top of!

 # Next Steps